This printed article is located at http://sarine.listedcompany.com/financials.html

 - In the Indian judicial system, we are pursuing parallel lawsuits against Diyora & Bhanderi Corporation ("DBC") for patent infringement and copyright (software) infringement.
 In both actions we have requested interim injunctions to put an immediate halt to the infringing activities, pending the trials and final outcomes of the matters.

-- U.S Enforcement – As announced on 26 June 2018, having been alerted to the suspected infringement of U.S. patents and copyrights by the relevant Indian parties, major diamond importers and dealers, including Signet and Tiffany, have required from their supply chains verification and certification that their polished diamonds from India do not comprise goods that infringe third party intellectual property rights, including Sarine's U.S. patents and copyrights.
+- U.S Enforcement – As announced on 26 June 2018, having been alerted to the suspected infringement of U.S. patents and copyrights by the relevant Indian parties, major diamond importers and dealers, including Signet and Tiffany, have modified their supply chain verification and certification process for polished diamonds procured from India, and now require verification that such goods do not contain products that infringe third party intellectual property rights, including Sarine's U.S. patents and copyrights.
 The inquiries and actions initiated by these leading retailers have notably increased pressure on the infringing parties in India.

 - Technological – The tangible benefits and enhanced planning capabilities provided by our current planning software and hardware continue to incentivise manufacturers to migrate upwards to the latest version of our Advisor® software.
-To date, users of over 13,500 installations of our 20,000+ installed planning systems have adopted the latest software.
+To date, users of some 14,000 installations of our 20,000+ installed planning systems have adopted the latest software.
+As of December 31, 2018, Sarine will no longer support Advisor 5.3 (or earlier versions).
+For the initial six months of 2019, we will offer a limited-time upgrade option (to either Advisor 6.0/7.0, as per the customer's preference).
+As of July 1, 2019 there will no longer be any upgrade option, and delinquent users of older versions will need to buy a new license for Advisor 7.0 for US$ 6,000.
+We believe this will further incentivise migration upwards, further helping to thwart infringement.

-- Commercial – Our expanding relationships with major retailers and producers, interested in or already launching programs implementing the enhanced Sarine Profile™, including the Sarine Diamond Journey™, and the fact that only suppliers who have migrated to Advisor® 7.0 can participate in same, have also added to the incentive to migrate upwards.
+- Commercial – Our expanding relationships with mining producers' programs, such as Dominion's CanadaMark® initiative and Lucara's Clara initiative, as well as retailers launching programs implementing the enhanced Sarine Profile™, including grading of the 4Cs and the Sarine Diamond Journey™, and the fact that only suppliers who have migrated to Advisor® 7.0 can participate in same, are also adding to the migration upwards, locking out DBC.

 We will focus our research and development initiatives on the following objectives: